daniel-pape/nyc-ml-app/README.md

 would indicate how the requester wants to be notified (e.g. via email).
 This additional information would then be used to emit a corresponding new event to Kafka and should be picked up by another service, which does the notification.)
-On each such event, the io.dpape.dev.consumer uses a already running streaming Spark job to make predictions on the data specified by the event.
+On each such event, the consumer uses a already running streaming Spark job to make predictions on the data specified by the event.
 For simplicity and illustration purposes, the resulting data frame is only printed to the console.